pramodboda/pramodboda/README.md

   <tr>
     <td><a target="_blank" href="https://github.com/pramodboda/currency-converter-reactjs"><strong>Currency converter</strong></a></td>
-    <td>app contains three sections, one for taking the user input and store it inside a state variable, a menu where users can change the units of conversion, and finally a display section where we display the final results.</td>
+    <td>Currency converter App contains three sections, one for taking the user input and store it inside a state variable, a menu where users can change the units of conversion, and finally a display section where we display the final results.</td>
     <td>React / Material UI</td>
     <td><a target="_blank" href="#" >Website</a></td>
   </tr>